There are several Alabama Haunted Places too numerous to mention here, but there are ten that stand out more than the rest.

 It was not long after wards, that his face started to show up in the new courthouse, proclaiming his innocence.

-There was a hailstorm in the area that broke every pain of glass in the windows, except for the one Mr. Wells face is seen in.
+There was a hailstorm in the area that broke every pane of glass in the windows, except for the one Mr. Wells face is seen in.

 The Red Lady at Huntington College